vedph/cadmus-codicology/README.md

 Also, from an abstract point of view, a more generic description model could be defined, focused on the sequence of physical sheets in the current arrangement of the manuscript (i.e. `1r`, `1v`, `2r`, `2v`, etc.).
 In relation with this sequence, quires describe sheets "grouping", while all the other properties describe labels on some sheets, usually following a pattern.
 That's why I named this part `CodSheetLabelsPart`: the name of the part derives from the prevalent meaning of its data.

-So, we can first imagine a bidimensional **table**, having 1 **row** per *physical sheet* in the current manuscript, and thus being uniformly labelled like `1r`, `1v`, `2r`, `2v`... etc.

-Each of these rows has a number of **columns** equal to all the labels we want to attach to the sheets, plus 0 or 1 column to describe how sheets are related to quires.
-So, in the minimalist scenario we just have a single column for quires.
-Usually anyway several other columns get added for numbering systems, catchwords, quire signatures, and quire register signatures.

-Let us start with our table model:

-- rows (`CodRow[]`):
-  - id\*: this is the row's ID, like `1r`.
-While it could be easily calculated from the row's position, we prefer an explicit ID because this is safer while editing: it's the real ID of each record representing a row.
-  - columns (`CodColumn[]`):
-    - id\*: this is the column ID: as above, we prefer an explicit ID because these data are subject to editing.
-The ID is arbitrarily assigned following a set of conventions (see below).
-    - value: the value in the cell.
-    - note: an optional short note.

-Conventions for assigning column IDs:

-(1) (required) prefix representing the ID type: one of:

-- `n`: a numbering system.
-- `q`: the quires description.
-- `c`: catchwords.
-- `s`: quire signatures.
-- `r`: quire register signatures.

-(2) dot (`.`) + an arbitrary name.
-If this part is missing, it is assumed that this is the default item for its type of column.
-For instance, `q` is the (obviously unique and thus default) description for quires; while `n` is the default numbering system, side by side with another numbering system `n.some-other`.

-For instance, `n.roman-endleaf` is a numbering system, `q` is the quires description, `c` the catchwords description, etc.

-We then have the definitions for the numbering systems:

-- nDefinitions (`CodNColDefinition[]`):
-  - id\* (string): the column ID.
-  - rank (short): a generic `rank` property which defines the rank for N definitions of the same type: e.g. the main numbering has rank=1, the second has rank=2, etc. Two numberings might also have the same rank if neither prevails.
-Also, this has the advantage of allowing several columns for quires, signatures, etc. should this be ever required because of different conflicting descriptions.
-  - isPagination (boolean)
-  - system\* (string) T:cod-numbering-systems
-  - technique\* (string) T:cod-numbering-techniques
-  - position\* (string) T:cod-numbering-positions
-  - colors (string[]) T:cod-numbering-colors
-  - date (`HistoricalDate`)
-  - note (string)

-The definitions for catchwords:

-- cDefinitions (`CodCColDefinition[]`):
-  - id\* (string): the column ID.
-  - rank (short)
-  - position\* (string) T:cod-catchwords-positions
-  - isVertical (boolean)
-  - decoration (string)
-  - note (string)

-The definitions for quire signatures:

-- sDefinitions (`CodSColDefinition[]`):
-  - id\* (string): the column ID.
-  - rank (short)
-  - system* (string) T:cod-quiresig-systems
-  - position* (string) T:cod-quiresig-positions
-  - note (string)

-The definitions for quire register signatures (identical to the preceding one, except for the missing `system`):

-- rDefinitions (`CodRColDefinition[]`):
-  - id\* (string): the column ID.
-  - rank (short)
-  - position* (string) T:cod-quiresig-positions
-  - note (string)

-Quires need no definitions.
-In the end, the top level properties of the part's model would thus be:

-- rows
-- nDefinitions
-- cDefinitions
-- sDefinitions
-- rDefinitions

-Finally, as endleaves are detailed here (as head/tail rows in the table, with their own location numbering based on sheet 0: see below), we also add some more details about each endleaf where required:

-- endleaves (EndLeaf[]):
-  - location\* (string): the endleaf location.
-This links these data to the endleaf row's ID in the table.
-  - material\* (string) T:cod-endleaf-materials
-  - chronotope (AssertedChronotope)

 Once we have this model, let us see the imagined input method.
 The UI is focused on the table.
 The table will be displayed in its entirety, having a row per sheet, and a number of columns from 1 to N.

 The first column is the quires column.
 All the other columns are added by user.